Study finds diabetes increases risk of Alzheimer’s disease

-For years, signs have pointed to an association between diabetes and Alzheimer’s.
-As the American Diabetes Association reported, the metabolic condition is particularly prevalent among older adults, with some 11.8 million seniors – about 26 percent – suffering from diagnosed or undiagnosed diabetes or prediabetes.
+For years, signs have pointed to an association between Alzheimer’s and diabetes.
+As the American Diabetes Association reported, the metabolic condition is particularly prevalent among older adults, with some 11.8 million seniors – about 26 percent – suffering from diagnosed or undiagnosed diabetes or pre-diabetes.
 As the Alzheimer’s Association states, research into the field has shown that those who have the blood-sugar disorder tend to experience decreased cognitive function.
-Such findings have prompted scientists to delve further into the field and investigate the relationship between diabetes and this form of dementia.
+Such findings have prompted scientists to delve further into the field and investigate the relationship between Alzheimer’s and diabetes.

 Scientists reveal new information